shosanna/jocellyn.cz/source/2014-04-24-attributes-are-just-methods.html.markdown

 end
 ```

-Now, when we call `interest = something` we are actually filling our proper attributes, the right
+Now, when we call `interest = something` we are actually filling our proper attribute, the right
 one (`interests`).
 We are encapsulating it by a helper attribute.
 Why?
 Because when we do in our controller: